kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 ###### Are there any tests for feature enablement/disablement?

-Unit tests in `kube-scheduler`, `kubelet`, and `kube-apiserver` will verify the behavior of the scheduler plugins (`NodeResourcesFit`, `DynamicResources`), Kubelet cgroup enforcement, and API validation with the feature gate enabled and disabled.
+Unit tests in `kube-scheduler`, `kubelet`, `kube-apiserver`, and `kube-controller-manager` will verify the behavior of the scheduler plugins (`NodeResourcesFit`, `DynamicResources`), Kubelet cgroup enforcement, API validation, and the HPA request computation with the feature gate enabled and disabled.

 ### Rollout, Upgrade and Rollback Planning